mihailescum/wolff/doc/models.rst

 Defining a Model
 ****************

 To define your own model, you need a class for spin states, a class for spin transformations, a bond and site coupling, and a generator of transformations.
+Many examples of models can be found in the headers contained in :file:`wolff/models/`.

 Spin States
 ===========